robertSimionescu23/Number-guess/README.md

 # Number-guess
-A simple, sarcastic guess the number game
+A simple, sarcastic "Guess the number game".